What is a CMDB?

 The information in the CMDB forms the basis for a large number of planning and decision-making processes for specialists and managers.
 To ensure that the existing data can be trusted, regular verification and auditing of the data is necessary.
 However, the aim should not be to accuse employees of incompetence, if they may have simply forgotten to document changes in the stressful project business, but above all to uncover gaps and correct them.
 The primary goal must be to always have up-to-date and verified data.
 If you notice that your employees and colleagues increasingly fail to record changes in a timely manner, third-party tools such as monitoring or discovery tools can provide the necessary information on a regular and automated basis.

-Configuration Management as rescue network for change processes
+Configuration Management as a rescue for change processes

 When you introduce change management processes, you cannot avoid configuration management.
 The advantages greatly outweigh the minimal effort.